nucleome/docs/source/component_genome.rst

 -------------------

 You can left-click the mouse and drag it on tracks to highlight a particular region.
-When you drag it on the Hi-C 2D matrix track, two regions will be highlighted.
+When you drag it on the 2D matrix track, two regions will be highlighted with a highlighted rectangle on the 2D matrix.
-After you release the mouse, you can then left-click on the highlight region(s) and drag it to move it along the genome.
+After you release the mouse, you can then left-click on the highlight region(s) and drag it to move it along the 1D track or 2D track.
-Notably, when you highlight a region or move the highlighted region in one panel, other panels will also show the highlighted region as a transparent block simultaneously.
+Notably, when you highlight a region or move the highlighted region in one panel, other panels will also show the highlighted region as a transparent black block simultaneously.
-This synchronization also works for highlights on multiple regions.
+This synchronization also works when you highlight multiple regions.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_highlight_v2.png
     :align: center
     :figwidth: 640px

-    Right-click the mouse to zoom into any highlighted track or Hi-C contact matrix
+    Right-click the mouse to zoom into any highlighted 1D and 2D track

-Right-clicking any place on the highlighted region, you will zoom into the region of highlight.
+Right-clicking any place on the highlighted region, you will zoom into that region.
 If a bed track shows categorical data with different colors (e.g., SPIN states, Hi-C subcomponents), you can highlight all the regions with the same annotation/color by left-clicking one region.
 Right-clicking on these highlighted regions, a zoom-in view of the highlighted regions will appear.
-Notably, multiple regions separated from each other on the genome will be pseudo-merged together as shown below.
+Notably, multiple regions separated from each other on the genome will be stitched as shown below.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_multiregion.png
     :align: center